elasticio/api-docs/source/includes/_contracts.md

 }
 ```

-This endpoints returns all Contract objects for certain user.
+This endpoint returns all the Contract's objects for a specific user.

 ### HTTP Request